BombCell/Neuropixels_course_2024/README.md

 This repository contains all resources and assignments for the quality control part of [UCL's 2024 Neuropixels Course](https://www.ucl.ac.uk/neuropixels/training/2024-neuropixels-course).
 If you run into any issues or have any questions, you can send a message on the #2_2-quality-control channel of the 2024 UCL Neuropixels Course slack or create a github issue here.

-We will go over a typical worksflow to assess unit quality using bombcell and phy.
+We will go over a typical workflow to assess unit quality using bombcell and phy.

 To help you navigate:
 ```diff